writethedocs/www/docs/conf/vilnius/2019/sponsors/prospectus.rst

 =======

 Write the Docs Vilnius (http://www.writethedocs.org/) is part of Write the Docs conference series.
-Write the docs is a **two day conference** focusing on documentation systems, tech writing theory, and information delivery.
+Write the Docs Vilnius is a **two day conference** focusing on documentation systems, tech writing theory, and information delivery.

 Writing and maintaining documentation involves a multidisciplinary